Pomax/use-models-for-data/docs/README.md

 }
 ```

-And your model works well enough for a month or two, you have a bunch of users created, everything's been working out great but then you realise that maybe that name/passsword combination is better off inside a profile, with the user itself reserved for more of an "aggregator" role, so you change your model:
+This model may work well enough for a month or two, you just need to negotiate logins, you have a bunch of users created, and everything's been working out great but maybe that name/passsword combination is better off inside a `profile` with the `user` itself reserved for more of an "aggregator" role... so you change your model:

 ```javascript
 class User extends Model {